flifox/hello-word/README.md

-I invited my grandma, an uneducated person, to try my program to use the computer. she was reluctant at first but as soon as she said "send a message to Aicha" and the computer opened WhatsApp web and automatically sent the message, then, he had a huge smile on his face.
+I invited my grandma, an uneducated person, to try my program to use the computer. she was reluctant at first but as soon as she said "send a message to Aicha" and the computer opened WhatsApp web and automatically sent the message, then, she had a huge smile on her face.
 He looked at me and said "I have never used a computer in my life, until now and I am thankful to you."

 Those words really hit me.